resonance/how-heard/README.md

-Read checkout.email on the payment_method step of checkout.
+Read checkout.id on the payment_method step of checkout.

-class="section section--payment-method"
-$('.section.section--payment-method') on 'step=payment_method'

 Ping Shopify API to see if customer is new.
-If new, show the dropdown (pass email address along in route).
+If new, show the dropdown (pass email address along in route?).

 When customer selects an option from the dropdown (.change() in jquery), save it to the database.